OSGP/Documentation/Userguide/Installation/2-Setup-VM-Vagrant.md

-# Creating a Virtual Machine using [Virtual Box](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com)
+### Creating a Virtual Machine using [Virtual Box](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com)
-To improve the usability of the Installation process, we have created a Script and Vagrant file to automatically set-up the development environment.
+To improve the usability of the Installation process, a Puppet Script and Vagrant file are used to automatically set-up the development environment.
 These steps will describe how to install VirtualBox, Vagrant and kick off the procedure by running the vagrant up command.

-##Install Vagrant and VirtualBox
+###Install Vagrant and VirtualBox
-Before we can use VirtualBox and Vagrant, we will have to install it.

 Start by downloading VirtualBox by going to <https://www.virtualbox.org/wiki/Downloads>
 And follow the installation steps.

 ![alt text](./installation-script-screenshots/01.png)

-Next we have to download and install Vagrant.
+Now download and install Vagrant.
 Vagrant is available at the following URL:
 <https://www.vagrantup.com/downloads.html>
 Complete the installation and restart your PC.
 ![alt text](./installation-script-screenshots/02.png)